Back to top

 • Consistent lateness to class

-• Any behaviour which is disruptive/offensive/intimidating to learning service staff and/or other learners
+• Behaviour which is disruptive/offensive/intimidating to learning service staff and/or other learners

-• Arriving or taking part in classes or learning activities under the influence of alcohol or banned substances
+• Arriving or taking part in classes or learning activities under the influence of alcohol or banned substance

 • Swearing or other abusive/offensive language